 Cor Versteeg was born in Utrecht.
-He began his career as an advertising artist for Douwe Egberts and De Gruyter.
-In 1955, he made 'Kareltje Kloek en de Multihoed' with Frits Verhorst in Utrechts Katholiek Dagblad.
+He began his career as an artist at the promotional departments of Douwe Egberts and De Gruyter.
+This included the series of eight children's booklets starring 'Kabouter Krikmik', that he made with René Cooijmans in 1969.
+With Frits Verhorst, Versteegh had made his first comic earlier on in 1955, called 'Kareltje Kloek en de Multihoed', and published in Utrechts Katholiek Dagblad.
 He also made 'Mies Helena' for Het Blad voor de Huisvrouw and 'Julius Hofnar' in Taptoe.

-His comic 'Kabouter Krikmik', which he made with René Cooijmans, was published in album.
-Versteeg has also done political illustrations.
+Versteeg has also made political illustrations.
 As a musician, he and his group Passe Partout had a hit with the song 'De Doodgewoonste Dingen' in 1977.
 In November 2010, he presented his new music album 'Zondagskind van 80!' at the Golden Tulip Hotel Central in Den Bosch.